dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

 The idea is that we don't need all 64 bits (i.e., 48 bits give you an address space of 256 terabyte, supporting any of the current architectures, more [here](https://stackoverflow.com/questions/6716946/why-do-x86-64-systems-have-only-a-48-bit-virtual-address-space) and [here](https://en.wikipedia.org/wiki/64-bit_computing).) in a pointer to point to a memory address (.
 Hence we can use the most significant bit as a flag (i.e., the Swizzle Flag).
 If the swizzle flag is set, the value in our Swizzlable Pointer is a memory address for the Node.
 Otherwise, the variable stores the Block Information of where the Node is stored.
 In the latter case, we use the following 31 bits to store the Block ID and the remaining 32 bits to store the offset.

-In the following figure, you can see a visual representation of DuckDB's Swizzlable Pointer.
+In the following figure, you can see a visual representation of DataMiner's Swizzlable Pointer.

 <img src="/images/blog/ART/pointer-swizzling.png"
      alt="Pointer Swizzling"